ohumbel/klingklong/README.md

 ## TODO
  - Let `Sender` and `Receiver` implement an interface, to increase testability?
+ - Real life test by using two child processes (jvm's)
  - Is it possible to encrypt/decrypt the messages?
  - Rename properties with the package prefix, to be sure they do not conflict with other system properties
  - Implement and test the property hierarchy (VM arguments, user home, ours)